pan-xiang/pan-xiang.github.io/_pages/about.md

 ---

-I am a final-year Ph.D. candidate in the [Gradudate School of Informatics](https://www.i.kyoto-u.ac.jp/en/) at [Kyoto University](https://www.kyoto-u.ac.jp/en), funded by the Japanese Government (MEXT) Scholarship.
-I conduct research in the [Human-Robot Interaction Lab](https://www.robot.soc.i.kyoto-u.ac.jp/en/) under the supervision of Prof. [Takayuki Kanda](https://scholar.google.com/citations?hl=en&user=BL9EACgAAAAJ).
+I will continue my research in the [Human-Robot Interaction Lab](https://www.robot.soc.i.kyoto-u.ac.jp/en/) as a postdoctoral researcher, collaborating with Prof. [Takayuki Kanda](https://scholar.google.com/citations?hl=en&user=BL9EACgAAAAJ).
 My research focuses on human-robot interaction and embodied AI, with an emphasis on designing informative manipulation to improve the transparency and naturalness of robot actions in human-shared environments.

 # Selected Publications